- Home

 7 March - A new type of spark plug arrives at squadron hangars in the wee hours of the morning with the hope they will improve the rough engine performance of the new Mustangs.
 Crew chiefs with operational fighters are awakened so the plugs can be installed before the next mission.

-8 March - The 4th returns to the southwest suburbs of Berlin, escorting Forts to the Erkner Ball Bearing Works.
+The 4th returns to the southwest suburbs of Berlin, escorting Forts to the Erkner Ball Bearing Works.
 The three squadrons combine to destroy 16 enemy aircraft, six of which fall to the guns of 336's Don Gentile and John Godfrey.
 Flying together unexpectedly - and alone - due to the high number of aborts, the two pioneer combat tactics during their engagement by alternating as element leader and wingman throughout.
-By the time they run out of ammunition, Gentile has three kills, Godfrey two and they share a sixth.
-Not only does this mission make Godfrey an ace, he would later be awarded the Silver Star for his exploits as well.

-5 April - FO 288, a Jackpot Operation and the group's 152nd operational sortie (21st in Mustangs), proves to be a fruitful and ultimately costly day.
+5 April - FO 288, a Jackpot Operation and the group's 152nd operational sortie (21st in Mustangs), proves to be a fruitful, and ultimately costly, day.
 The group fanned out to strafe airdromes in Friedersdorf, Stendal, Brandenburg, Potsdam and Plaue, destroying 43 on the ground and two in the air for good measure.
 With 5 e/a to his credit, Gentile pushed his total to 27 and became the first man to surpass Capt.
 Eddie Rickenbacker's Great War total of 26 destroyed.
 But the much heralded "ace race" between Gentile and Duane Beeson comes to an abrupt end when the latter goes down after hitting the field near Brandenburg.
 334 also loses Lts.
 Allen Bunte and Chuck Carr, all three becoming POW's.
-Additionally, 336's Bob Hobert had to ditch in the North Sea on the way home.
-Upon landing, 336 CO Jim Goodson organizes an ASR flight to search for him and though Hobert is located and rescued, he later dies from exposure.
+Additionally, 336's Doug Hobert had to ditch in the North Sea on the way home.
+Upon landing, 336 CO Jim Goodson organizes an ASR flight to search for him, and though Hobert is located and rescued, he later dies from exposure.

 11 April - General Dwight D. Eisenhower comes to Debden to personally pin DSC's on Col. Don Blakeslee and Capt.
 Don Gentile, to whom Ike refers as a "One Man Air Force."
 Also in attendance for the ceremony, covered heavily by the press, are General Spaatz (Commander, Strategic Air Forces, Europe) , General Jimmy Doolittle (Commander, 8th Air Force), General William Kepner (Commander, VIII Fighter Command) and General Jesse Auton (Commander, 65th Fighter Wing).
 A 55th FG P-38J Droop Snoot arrives and Eisenhower climbs aboard for a short hop.